 Name Description Filter text Displays the characters currently selected in the Raw data section.
 If you are aware of characters that you want to be omitted or replaced, but they do not occur in the collected raw data string, you can enter the characters manually in the Character field.
 If the character is a control character, you need to enter its hexadecimal byte value.
 Use this format for the byte value: {XX} and {XX, XX,} if a characters consists of more bytes.
-For each filter you add, you should specify how the characters you have selected are handled: Action Omit: the characters you select are filtered out Action Substitute: the characters you select are replaced with the characters you specify Add line break: the characters you select are replaced by a line break Substitution Enter the text to replace the characters selected.
+Action For each filter you add, you should specify how the characters you have selected are handled: Omit: the characters you select are filtered out Substitute: the characters you select are replaced with the characters you specify Add line break: the characters you select are replaced by a line break Substitution Enter the text to replace the characters selected.
 Only relevant if you have selected the action Substitute .
+Remove control characters that are not defined as filter text Remove non-printing characters that were not already removed after adding filters.
+In the Raw data pane and the Preview section, see how the transaction data strings change when you enable or disable this setting.
 Preview Use the Preview section to verify that you have identified and filtered out unwanted characters.
 The output you see here resembles what the real-life receipt looks like in XProtect Smart Client.

-Create and add transaction definitions on page 470
+Create and add transaction definitions on page 492